Posted on July 28, 2016 at 1:00 PM by Brian Herder

 As we move to the post-convention phase of the presidential election, the following SAGE reference books make excellent resources.
 Continuing the tradition of CQ Press's other major reference works, the material is descriptive, factual, unbiased, and easy to understand.
 For readers who want to delve further into the scholarly literature, included notes and selected bibliographies show the way.
 Here’s a short description of several works that may be beneficial in the coming weeks.

-The answer to these questions and more can be found in Elections A-Z, an encyclopedia found in SAGE Knowledge, on the main Online Resource page under Stats & Government.
+These books can be found in SAGE Knowledge, and on the main Online Resource page under Stats & Government.

-To discover the answers to these questions and more, paste the DOI to the right of each italicized term into the SAGE Knowledge search bar:
+To view these books, paste the DOI into the SAGE Knowledge search bar.

 Hershey, M. R. (Ed.)
 (2014).
 Guide to U.S. political parties Washington, DC: SAGE Publications Ltd. doi: 10.4135/9781483346465

 “Parties are not only the most durable features of modern democracies but also among the most despised.” doi: 10.4135/9781483346465.n1

 This one-volume reference presents the major approaches to the study of U.S. political parties and the national party system, describing the organization and behavior of U.S. political parties in thematic, narrative chapters that clarify party origins, historical development, and current operations.
 Thematic chapters explore how and why the U.S. parties have changed over time, including major organizational transformations and behavioral changes among candidates and party activists.

 Nelson, M. (Ed.)
 (2012).
 Guide to the Presidency and the Executive Branch, 5th Ed.
 Washington, DC: SAGE Publications Ltd. doi: 10.4135/9781452234298